Tina Cloud is in public beta. Get Started

 Only the URL origin is needed, so there is no need to include the path to any specific pages.

-Once your app is created, you will see it listed on your Apps page.
+Once your project is created, you will see it listed on your Projects page.

-An app's Overview page gives you two important values: your app's unique Client ID and your unique Organization ID.
-These two values are used by Tina Cloud to connect to your site's repository.
-You will need to use these as environment variables when setting up your site to use Tina.
+A project's Overview page gives you an important value: your project's unique Client ID.
+This value is used by Tina Cloud to connect to your site's repository.
+You will need to use this as an environment variable when setting up your site to use Tina.

 The User section of the Tina Cloud dashboard allows external users to be invited to the Tina Cloud dashboard and grants them authorization to edit directly on a Tina configured site.

 When a site is configured to use Tina Cloud, an authorized user will be prompted for their Tina Cloud credentials to access the editing route of the site.